tiejundong/FlexPose/README.md

 # FlexPose

-Implementation of FlexPose, a framework for flexible modeling of protein-ligand binding pose with deep learning.
+Implementation of FlexPose, a framework for AI-based flexible modeling of protein-ligand binding pose.

 <details open><summary><b>Table of contents</b></summary>